- Wind Energy Engineer

 Wind power would stop the earth from rotating ~ Congressman Joe Barton

-Wind energy engineer is a professional involved in designing wind farms and its components such as wind turbines, windmills and other related components.
-There are various types of engineers that work in wind energy projects as considered as wind energy engineers.
+The career as wind energy engineer is a professional involved in designing wind farms and its components such as wind turbines, windmills and other related components.
+There are various types of energy engineers that work in wind energy projects as considered as wind energy engineers.
 Mechanical engineers, electrical engineers, civil engineers, material or aerospace engineers working in a wind energy project are also known as wind energy engineers.
 A wind energy engineer is involved in the supervision of the manufacturing of rotor blades or other components.
 His or her work responsibilities involve planning the design processes, manufacturing and testing hardware and other components.
 A wind energy engineer may often be involved in building roads, transportation of components to sites of installation.

 Wind Energy Engineer in a Nutshell